Getting respite under the NDIS

 2. Ask your child’s therapists to include in their reports information about the additional care your child needs compared with a similar aged child without disability.

 3. Write a Carer Statement that talks about the impact of caring for your child.
-It can also include information about your family situation, such as having more than one children with disability.
+It can also include information about your family situation, such as having more than one child with disability.

 What are the costs relating to respite?

-You will need to cover the ticket or entry costs of activities for your child.
+If a Support Worker is taking your child out for an activity, you will need to cover the ticket or entry costs for your child.
 If a Support Worker is accompanying your child, you need to pay for their ticket or entry costs as well, unless your child has a Companion Card and the Support Worker can get in for free.